 Medial Branch Neurotomy: Your Experience

 Back or neck pain may be due to problems with certain nerves near your spine.
-If so, a medial branch neurotomy can help relieve your pain.
-Neurotomy destroys a nerve to relieve pain or stop involuntary movements.
-The treatment uses heat, cold, radiofrequency, or chemicals to destroy the nerves near a problem joint.
-This keeps some pain messages from traveling to your brain, and helps relieve your symptoms.
+A medial branch neurotomy may help relieve your pain.
+Neurotomy is a procedure to destroy a nerve.
+This is done to relieve pain or stop movements you can't control.
+The treatment uses heat, cold, radiofrequency, or chemicals.
+This destroys the nerves near a problem joint.
+This keeps some pain messages from traveling to your brain.
+It can help relieve your symptoms.

-Before you agree to this procedure, ask the healthcare provider the following questions:
+Before you agree to this procedure, make sure to ask the healthcare provider:

 Why do I need this procedure?